amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 1. camera calibration and undistortion. (use calibration and undistort function in opencv)
 2. binary thresholding.(thresholding based on combination with sobel x gradient and HSL color transformation)
 3. image warping using perspective transformation based on src points to dst points.(use warpPerspective function.
 Currently, src points to dst points are manually defined. src points to dst points automatically determined is deserved for further work. )
-4. lane detection on warped binary image.()
+4. lane detection on warped binary image.(histogram peak finding + sliding window)
-5. computation on radius of curvature and deviation to center point of lane.()
+5. computation on radius of curvature and deviation to center point of lane. (radius of curvature formula)
-6. unwarp the detected lane back to original image (front view). ()
+6. unwarp the detected lane back to original image (front view). (use warpPerspective function)

-what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The implemented pipeline performs reasonably well on the entire example video, except at this [moment]https://youtu.be/mBHRAK3qlGI?t=41